Privacy Policy

 8. Use of cookies and other technologies

-We may use cookies on our website so that you can use the functions we offer, in order to analyse the use of the functions we offer, and, where applicable, also in order to present advertising that is as needs‑based as possible.
+We may use cookies and similar technologies on our website so that you can use the functions we offer, in order to analyse the use of the functions we offer, and, where applicable, also in order to present advertising that is as needs-based as possible.
 Below we inform you about the cookies and other technologies we use.

 Cookies are small files stored on your device and through which certain information is transmitted to us.
 The use of cookies serves to enable you to use certain functions and to make our offer overall more user-friendly.